Explore the monumental cities and unspoilt landscapes ofMadrid and Inland Spain

-Holidays in Madrid & Inland Spain
+Explore our favourites in Madrid and Inland Spain

 The Madrid & Inland Spain touring area is limited by the Cordillera Cantábrica mountain range to the north and Andalucía to the south with the Portuguese border to the west and the Mediterranean ‘costas’ to the east.